Our verdict

 asics-trail-scout-2-stack-forefoot.JPG

-This may not be sufficient for your typical Sunday long run, particularly for those who strike with their forefoot.
+This may not be sufficient for your typical Sunday long run, particularly if you strike with the forefoot.
 Yet, it should be enough cushion for the majority of runs.

 asics-trail-scout-2-stack-rear.JPG